skip to Main Content

 You could take your dog to the groomer for his baths, but if you would rather do it yourself, a good shampoo and a shower attachment designed for bathing pets will make your job much easier.

-I love Vetericyn’s FoamCare Shampoo.
+I love Vetericyn’s FoamCare shampoo.
 It comes in a convenient spray bottle so it’s a cinch to apply.
 And it rinses off quickly and easily too.

 4. Use the Right Brush

-Between baths, regular brushing will also help to remove loose hair before it ends up flying around your house.
+Between baths, regular brushing will also help remove loose hair before it ends up flying around your house.
 And as an added bonus, brushing can be a great way to spend some time bonding with your dog.

 Grooming gloves are a fun way to bond with your dog while you remove loose hair.